six-of-one/gved/README.md

 Issues
 ======
-* still only a viewer
+* still only a viewer (and it wont work the way it is...)
 * possible to crash with valid parms

 Attributions